Sakura Wars: So Long, My Love: Plot

 In 1928, Shinjiro Taiga departs from Tokyo to New York City at the request of his uncle, Imperial Combat Revue Commander Ichiro Ogami.
 Shortly after arriving there, Shinjiro witnesses a bank robbery being foiled by Gemini Sunrise, a samurai cowgirl.
 Shinjiro is captured, but is bailed and led to the Littlelip Theater to meet his captain, Ratchet Altair, and the Star Division's commander, Michael Sunnyside.
 Taiga and Gemini meet each other in Midtown Manhattan, and then head to Greenwich Village, where Shinjiro's apartment is based.
-Ratchet then introduces Shinjiro to the rest of the Combat Revue, which consists of Sagiitta Weinberg (Cheiron Archer) and Subaru Kujo.
+Ratchet then introduces Shinjiro to the rest of the Combat Revue, which consists of Cheiron Archer (Sagiitta Weinberg) and Subaru Kujo.
 Shinjiro then learns that Ogami was to be in New York in place of Shinjiro.
 Shinjiro is assigned by Sunnyside to be an usher until he can return to Japan.
 While at Central Park, Shinjiro meets Diana Caprice, who helps Shinjiro acclimate himself with the city.
 Eventually, while the New York Combat Revue battles with demon forces at the Statue of Liberty led by Ranmaru, a recurring antagonist in the game, Ratchet is seriously injured and Shinjiro assumes command.